 For the case that an infinite total system is bipartite into two subsystem $A$ and $B$, Eq.~\ref{eq:summation_EE} becomes

 The summation can be solved analytically when $a = 2$, it gives

-i.e. the observed critical entanglement scaling is correctly obtained from the scaling of mutual information.
+i.e., the observed critical entanglement scaling is correctly obtained from the scaling of mutual information.

-Moreover, we find that these observation can be extended into higher dimension, namely the $(2+1)$d mixed non-unitary dynamics studied in present work.
-From large-scale numerical simulations, we obtain $a = 3$ for the $(2+1)$d case.
-The problem is that the summation in $(2+1)$d cannot be calculated analytically.
+Moreover, we find that these observations can be extended into higher dimensions, namely, the $(2+1)$D mixed nonunitary dynamics studied in this work.
+From large-scale numerical simulations, we obtain $a = 3$ for the $(2+1)$D case.
+The problem is that the summation in $(2+1)$D cannot be calculated analytically.
 To calculate it, we need to do continuum extension for the summation, as

 where $A$ and $B$ are complementary to the total system.